 Tech Services and other CCA offices will never ask for confidential information via email.
 CCA offices have access to your confidential information on a need-to-know basis.
 If someone at the college needs to know, we have records in which to look up the information.
 There is no administrative or technical reason we will ever need your password for any kind of account management or maintenance.

 While some spam may be very convincing, there are usually several markers to help you identify phishing messages.

 - From unknown address: If you receive an email purporting to be from CCA, but it comes from an address other than firstname.lastname@example.org, it's likely not from CCA.
 All official CCA email should come from CCA email accounts.
-Certainly, any communication from ETS will come from a CCA email account.
+Certainly, any communication from Tech Services will come from a CCA email account.

 - Grammatical errors: Often, though not always, phishing messages will have obvious grammatical errors or spelling errors.
 These errors can be a clue that the message hasn't come from a legitimate source.

 - Threats / Immediacy: Phishing messages often try to encourage you to reply by threatening to close your bank or email account if you don't reply immediately.